 First there was comedic icon Jerry Seinfeld in 2012, who delivered side-splitting laughs and entertainment for more than 1,500 of the city’s corporate and philanthropic leaders.
 Next, there was stand-up great Chris Rock in 2014, whose unequalled brand of humour had the audience in stitches during an unforgettable evening.
 Together with Toronto-born comedian and “Honorary Doctor” host Will Arnett, they ensured no one left without a smile on their face.

 Tickets start at $1,500, with tables of ten starting at $15,000.
 A receipt for income tax purposes will be provided for the maximum allowable amount.
-For see detailed sponsorship opportunities, CLICK HERE
+For more details on sponsorship opportunities, CLICK HERE

 Will Arnett and Michael Geddes, TEGH Foundation Vice-Chair and Laughter is the Best Medicine II Co-Chair